arunoda/react-komposer/README.md

 In the above function, we get new data every second and send it via the `onData` callback.
 Additionally, we return a cleanup function from the function to cleanup its resources.

 Okay.
-Now it's time to create the clock:
+Now it's time to create the clock Container, wrapped around our Time UI Component, using our `onPropsChange` function:

 ```js
 import { compose } from 'react-komposer';